Keyboard shortcuts

 My profile shows “[no auth]”

-This means the profile is missing authentication credentials.
+This means the profile has no authentication mechanism set up.
 For third-party providers, you need anthropic_auth_token.
 For Anthropic API, you need anthropic_api_key.
+For cloud providers (Bedrock, Vertex, Foundry), set the corresponding claude_code_use_* flag (those use your AWS/GCP/Azure credentials).
 Run ccode profiles to see which profiles have this warning.

 Claude Code flags aren’t working